-When the ET tube passes through the nose into the trachea, as opposed to being passed through the mouth.
+When the tube passes through the nose into the trachea, as opposed to being passed through the mouth

-14. What are two types of tracheal airways?
+14. What are the two types of tracheal airways?

 15. Are tracheostomy tubes inserted surgically?

-16. What is the purpose of the angle of the bevel on the ET tube?
+16. What is the purpose of the angle of the bevel on an endotracheal tube?

 It minimizes mucosal trauma during insertion.

-17. What is the purpose of inflating the cuff of the ET tube?
+17. What is the purpose of inflating the cuff of an endotracheal tube?

 It protects from aspiration and helps provide positive pressure ventilation.

-(1) Insert and maintain artificial airways.
-(2) Be proficient in airway clearance.
-(3) Assist physicians in performing procedures related to airway management.
+(1) Insert and maintain artificial airways, (2) Be proficient in airway clearance, and (3) Assist physicians in performing procedures related to airway management